jgiboney/ITC-366/README.md

     - ATTENTION: The token generated renews quickly.
 Make sure you do not wait too long to start setting up everything, otherwise an error will appear.

 - Click the *AWS Console* button to log into the console.
-    - At the top right; ensure the region you are in si *N. Virginia*
+    - At the top right; ensure the region you are in is *N. Virginia*

 # Part One Setup